nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

     on the number of simultaneous readdirs that may be in progress on an export for a whence-is-name FSAL (currently only FSAL_RGW)

+Files_Delegatable_Percent(int32, range 10 to 90, default 90)
+    Total number of files ganesha can delegate to clients as a percent of Entries_HWMark

 See also
 ==============================
 :doc:`ganesha-config <ganesha-config>`\(8)